 But wearing a bald cap to show support, well, I just don’t get that.

 Which brings us to the Be Bold, Be Bald campaign.
-This is an actual event scheduled for October 16, 2015.
-And it’s interesting that the event is held in October even though the support is intended for all cancer patients.
+This is now an annual event each October.
+It’s interesting the event is held in October even though the support is intended for all cancer patients.

 I first noticed this particular campaign last year and when it resurfaced again this year, I cringed.
 Again.

-Seeing this campaign come around again, made me think about how I might have felt had my family and friends decided to wear those bald caps.
+Seeing this campaign come around again, made me wonder how I might have felt had my family and friends decided to wear those bald caps.

 I’m just not sure how wearing a